Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Introduction

-In the field of MIA, evaluation metrics are not standardized, and commonly used measures such as attack accuracy and feature distance may not accurately reflect the quality of generated results.
+As shown in Table \ref{Table 1}, in the field of MIA, evaluation metrics are not standardized, and commonly used measures such as attack accuracy and feature distance may not accurately reflect the quality of generated results.
 For instance, an over-fitted and semantically meaningless optimized image may still exhibit high attack accuracy and low feature distance.
 We argue that a qualitative evaluation may be more important than a quantitative one for this work \cite{fredrikson2015model}\cite{struppek2022plug}\cite{dionysiou2023exploring}.
 As such, we propose the use of Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable} as a novel evaluation metric for MIA.
 LPIPS approximates human judgment of similarity between two sets of data and can serve as a proxy for qualitative evaluation.
-Our results demonstrate that our method is capable of generating accurate and similar data to target labels in a black-box scenario without optimization, outperforming previous approaches regardless of the individual overlap between the auxiliary set and the training set.
+Our results demonstrate that our method is capable of generating accurate and similar data to target labels in the label-only scenario and outperforms the previous attack models regardless of the individual overlap between the auxiliary set and the training set.

-{\bfseries Contributions. }In summary, we make the following contributions to this paper: \begin{itemize} \item We are the first to develop a label-only model inversion attack using a conditional diffusion model in a black-box scenario where only labels are output.
-Our experimental results demonstrate the efficacy of our approach in revealing target images about the training data of the target model;
+{\bfseries Contributions. }In summary, we make the following contributions to this paper: \begin{itemize} \item We pioneer a new MIA attack model that effectively leverages target model knowledge even in label-only scenarios.
+Our experiments validate the practicality and effectiveness of our approach.

-\item Our approach leverages the target model to predict labels for an auxiliary dataset, which are then used to guide the training of the conditional diffusion model.
-By inputting random standard normal distribution noise and target labels into the trained attack model, we are able to recover target label images with a pre-defined guidance strength;
+\item We propose to utilize gamma correction to address the degradation of generation quality due to differences in auxiliary data under the same target.

-\item We propose the use of Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable} as a novel evaluation metric for MIA.
+\item We can use the target model to filter out multiple generated samples under the same target.
+Compared with the existing methods in the label-only scenario, which can only generate a unique sample for the same target, this method is more fault-tolerant and has a large optimization space.

-\item We systematically evaluate quantitatively and qualitatively our attack in terms of attack accuracy and similarity.
-Our experimental results demonstrate that our method is capable of generating more accurate, realistic, and similar target label data in label-only black-box scenarios, regardless of the individual overlap between the auxiliary set and the training set. \end{itemize}
+\item We conduct a systematic evaluation of our attack in terms of attack accuracy, similarity, and realism, both quantitatively and qualitatively.
+Our experimental results demonstrate that our attack model can generate more accurate, realistic, and similar target samples in the label-only scenario, regardless of the individual overlap between the auxiliary set and the training set. \end{itemize}